Sundar9787/VelTech_GenAI/README.md

-# This repository contains the code praticsed on Genai Class
+# This repository contains the code practised on Genai Class